team467/team467.github.io/content/programs/fll/index.md

 To ensure the safety of our students, all adults working with students in this program should meet the following requirements:
 * Obtain a CORI check through Shrewsbury Public Schools
 * Be fingerprint checked through IdentoGo
-* Submit for a Youth Protection Policy check through FIRST.
+* Submit for a Youth Protection Policy check through _FIRST_.
 * Minimum of 2 adults who have met these checks to be present every time the team meets.
 These do not have to be the Lead Mentors.

 ---

 ### Role of Shrewsbury Robotics
-Shrewsbury Robotics has many years experience running FIRST Lego League programs which we are happy to share:
+Shrewsbury Robotics has many years experience running _FIRST_ LEGO League programs which we are happy to share:
 * Providing training and advice to coaches
 * Access to our [**slack**](https://slack.com) FLL channel so you can ask questions and get answers in a timely fashion.
 * Host regular sessions for teams to get advice or help.